 Beautiful bike rides

-You are not going to sulk your pleasure to ride through the beautiful countryside of Tra Vinh.
-To you the vast expanses of green rice fields, orchards where you can taste the tasty tropical fruits (mangosteen, rambutan, longan, mango, jackfruit, papaya etc.), the small Khmer and Vietnamese hamlets where happy days flow, the small arroyos drowned in a luxuriant vegetation, the lively river life and the benevolent smiles of the locals.
+A leaisurely bike ride through the vast expanses of green rice fields and orchards where you can taste the tasty tropical fruits (mangosteen, rambutan, longan, mango, jackfruit, papaya etc.).
+Go further to see the small Khmer and Vietnamese hamlets where happy days flow, the small arroyos drowned in a luxuriant vegetation, the lively river life and the benevolent smiles of the locals.

 Sleeping at the inhabitant's home in Tra Vinh